gravatar/hovercards/CONTRIBUTING.md

 ### PR Merge Policy

-- Pull Requests (PRs) must receive approval from at least one reviewer before they can be merged into the `trunk` branch.
+- Pull Requests (PRs) must pass all automated tests and receive approval from at least one reviewer before they can be merged into the `trunk` branch.
 - Who is responsible for merging the approved PRs?
     - For PRs authored by external individuals who do not have push permissions, the reviewer who approved the PR will handle the merging process.
     - For PRs authored by contributors who have push permissions, the author of the PR will merge their own PR.